moodln/Cipher/README.md

 # Future Directions
 - Messaging feature for work groups
-- Ability to post and rate solutions to problems
+- Ability to publicly post and rate solutions to problems

 # Authors
-- Madeline Wilson
+- <a href="https://www.linkedin.com/in/madeline-wilson-044a19226/">Madeline Wilson</a>
-- Rebecca Foster
+- <a href="https://www.linkedin.com/in/rebecca-foster-791448203/">Rebecca Foster</a>
-- Maria Vaghani
+- <a href="https://www.linkedin.com/in/maria-vaghani/">Maria Vaghani</a>
-- Pasan Dharmasena
+- <a href="https://www.linkedin.com/in/pasan-dharmasena-135507159/">Pasan Dharmasena</a>